dipeshmanandhar/Dice-Roller/README.md

 # Dice Roller

-A Udacity Tutorial Android App
+A Udacity Tutorial Android App that allows the user to roll a six-sided die.